AssafGolani/JustLaugh/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project was developed fully in Java language, using Spring Boot framework. <br>
-In this project we implemented a system that manages users and blogs offering a wide variety of functionalities.
+In this project we implemented a system that let you create a user, blog and fetch jokes from api, if you like the joke you can save it in your blog (or blogs), the same joke can be saved in multiple blogs.
+The system manages users and blogs offering a wide variety of functionalities.
 The user is offered not only the basic CRUD functionality, but rather get data about users and blogs using complex queries and conditions.<br>

 RESTful representations were also implemented using HATEOAS library, Async programming was also used in this project by using CompletableFuture class,